eclipse-che4z/che-che4z-lsp-for-cobol/clients/idms-dialect-support/README.md

 ## Copybook Support

-COBOL Dialect Support for IDMS enables copybook support features of the COBOL Language Support extension for copybooks named in `COPY IDMS` statements.
+COBOL Language Support for IDMS enables copybook support features of the COBOL Language Support extension for copybooks named in `COPY IDMS` statements.

 To enable copybook support, follow the instructions in the [COBOL Language Support](https://marketplace.visualstudio.com/items?itemName=broadcomMFD.cobol-language-support) documentation.